ecoruh/wombat/README.md

 ## Commands

 ### Encrypt your data file
 Create a text file with extension `*.tab` that contains your personal data.
-In this file, each line should have a name, followed by a TAB character, and followed by a value:
+In this file, each line should have a name, followed by a TAB character, followed by a value:
 ```
 Barclays Bank password	abc123
 Barclays Bank ATM password	abc123
 ...
 ```
-Lets say your file is called `sample.tab`.
+Let's say your file is called `sample.tab`.
 Before you deploy it you need to encrypt its contents using your login password.
 > Your password is never stored anywhere.
 Enter these commands:
 ```